-- 50. The ICIM Office.
-The ICIM Office will report to the Board of Executive Directors, not to Management, and will be run by a Director who will report directly to the Board of Executive Directors.
-The ICIM staff, including the Consultation Phase and Compliance Review Phase Coordinators, will report to the Director. - 51.
-Compliance with Bank Policies.
-All ICIM staff are subject to the Bank's policies and code of ethics, and will act in a manner that does not give rise to any conflict of interest or jeopardize the objectivity or integrity of the ICIM.
+- 50. THE ICIM OFFICE.
+The ICIM Office will report to the Board, not to Management, and will be run by the ICIM Director who will report directly to the Board.
+All ICIM staff, including the Consultation Phase Coordinator and the Compliance Review Phase Coordinator, will report to the ICIM Director. - 51.
+COMPLIANCE WITH BANK POLICIES.
+All ICIM staff is subject to the Bank's policies and code of ethics, and will act in a manner that does not give rise to any conflict of interest or jeopardize the objectivity or integrity of the ICIM.